madeleinedarbyshire/CMP3035/wk7/exercise-tracker/README.md

     ```
     6.3 Copy the result into the fingerprint.

-    *Caveat 1: if you're not using lab machines, you might need to install Android studio to get all the configuration you need to run this.*
+    *Caveat 1: if you're not using lab machines, you might need to install Android studio to get all the configuration you need to run this.
+If you can't get this to work on your machine, don't worry about it for today.*
     *Caveat 2: if you're using a lab machine, remember the fingerprint is unique to the Computing user so you'll need to change the restriction for it to work on other machines*

 ![Android Restrictions Package Name](assets/packagename.png)